Clash of Champions (2017): Aftermath

 On the following episode of SmackDown, General Manager Daniel Bryan and Commissioner Shane McMahon confronted each other about the controversial finish to the tag team match at Clash of Champions.
 Shane said that he stopped his three count because of his emotions as he remembered all the wrongs that Kevin Owens and Sami Zayn had done on SmackDown.
 Shane then asked why Bryan made a fast count.
 Bryan said he was trying to protect Shane from himself.
 Bryan said he became General Manager because he believed in the shared vision that SmackDown was the "land of opportunity", and Shane was trying to take that away from Owens and Zayn.
 Shane said to be careful as Owens and Zayn would turn on him.
 Bryan said that Shane was sounding like The Authority and wanted to prevent Shane from turning into his father, Vince McMahon.
 Bryan said to fire himself if Shane was going to fire anyone.
 Shane paused for a moment to process, said he trusted Bryan, and wished him good luck with the show and left.
 WWE Champion AJ Styles would then get intertwined into this feud, resulting in Bryan scheduling Styles to defend the WWE Championship against both Owens and Zayn at the Royal Rumble in a 2-on-1 handicap match, while Randy Orton and Shinsuke Nakamura announced their participation in the Royal Rumble match.

-Also on the following episode of SmackDown, new United States Champion Dolph Ziggler cut a promo addressing the WWE fans and his championship win.
+Also on the following episode of SmackDown, new United States Champion Dolph Ziggler cut a promo addressing the fans and his championship win.
 Clips of Ziggler's past accomplishments and championship wins were shown on the TitanTron.
-Ziggler then said that the WWE Universe did not deserve him.
+Ziggler then said that the fans did not deserve him.
 He dropped the title and left it in the ring and left.
 The following week, after unsuccessful attempts of contacting Ziggler, General Manager Daniel Bryan vacated the United States Championship and announced a tournament to crown a new champion, which was won by Bobby Roode, who defeated Jinder Mahal in the tournament final on the January 16, 2018, episode.
 Other participants of the tournament included former champion Baron Corbin, Tye Dillinger, Xavier Woods, Aiden English, Mojo Rawley, and Zack Ryder.